What is OCR (Optical Character Recognition)17 min read

-This article will provide you with a clear picture of the potential of OCR, how it works, and the most prevalent (and helpful) uses of this technology.
+This article will provide you with a clear picture of the potential of OCR, what it is, what the technologies used are, and the most prevalent (and helpful) uses of this technology.

 OCR stands for Optical Character Recognition.
 The technical definition refers to software technologies capable of capturing text elements from images or documents and converting them into machine-readable text format.

 Bare OCR technologies have a limited usage scope.
 Without any extra processing layer, it’s usually purposed to retrieve machine-encoded text from images or scanned documents and store them in document management software.

 For other use cases, such as key information extraction from documents, it’s required to build another layer of intelligence on top of the OCR output, based on semantic information or other visual or natural language features.
 Regardless of the context, OCR is the initial step when the entry point of your workflow gets structured text input from scanned documents or photos.

 Therefore, the acronym OCR is commonly used to refer to any OCR-based application such as a consumer mobile application turning a picture into an editable text document.
 For example, software capable of extracting key information from invoices is often called an “Invoice OCR”.